 The bicycle and pedestrian facilities maps identify the locations where improvements to existing crossings or new crossings would assist bicyclists and pedestrians.
+The list is not definitive; it reflects input at the time the plan was prepared, and in future other locations may be identified.
+Further, the locations shown are not fixed.
 Further action is recommended by this plan to investigate if and how and then what improvements could be made in these locations.
 Improvements may include but are not limited to the following: